-Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to administer statutory parking and traffic appeals.
-Upon completion of this unit, learners will have an understanding of the administration of statutory parking and traffic appeals.
-Learners will be able to apply this knowledge when preparing case evidence for statutory parking and traffic appeals, investigating cases, and contesting statutory parking and traffic appeals.
-Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unit and relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFASPA3 Administer statutory parking and traffic appeals
+2.5 Submit cases on time in line with internal and external deadlines2.6 Complete follow-up actions in accordance with the instructions 2.7 Adhere to organisational policies and procedures, and legal and ethical requirements when building case files Additional information about this unit N/A Unit aim (s) This unit aims to develop the knowledge and skills required to build legal case files.
+Upon completion of this unit, learners will understand how to, and be able to, build legal case files.
+Assessment requirements specified by a sector or regulatory body (if appropriate) Skills CFA Assessment Strategy Competence units (S/NVQ) Details of the relationship of the unitand relevant national occupational standards Business & Administration (2013) National Occupational Standards: • CFABAB112 Build case files